YongHHuang/data_science_salary/README.md

 ## ***Results***
 1. Top 3 In-Demand Skills for Employers:<br><br>
-Most companies require candidates to possess R/Python, machine learning, and SQL skills.
+Most companies require candidates to have proficiency in R/Python, SQL, and machine learning.
+Some also seek expertise in big data (Spark or Hadoop), cloud platforms (AWS or Azure), Excel, and data visualization tools like Tableau or Power BI.

 <p align="2000px" width="50%" >